Department of Interior Announces Plans for $475 Million in Sandy Recovery Funds

 “This is a strong step in the right direction for local communities and park users around the area,” added Roland Lewis, Harbor Coalition Co-Chair and President and CEO of the Metropolitan Waterfront Alliance.
 “Whether it’s a family from Flatbush looking to enjoy a day at Riis Beach, recreational boaters heading out from Staten Island, or cyclists hoping to cruise around Sandy Hook – this funding will help us restore the park sites we know and love.”

 The Department of Interior received a total of $829.2 million through a supplemental funding bill that was approved in January as part of $60 billion package to help our nation rebuild and recover from Superstorm Sandy.
 The Harbor Coalition worked alongside members of the New York and New Jersey delegation to ensure that Congress approved the full funding package and it is now advocating to ensure that this funding is wisely invested in projects that provide multiple benefits for our urban coastline while also improving our storm resiliency and reducing the risk, and costs, associated with future weather events.
-More information on the Coalition’s recommendations can be found by clicking here.

 The NY-NJ Harbor Coalition is an advocacy campaign comprised of more than 45 local and national organizations who joined forces to galvanize public support, engage elected leaders and secure the critical funding needed to transform our urban waterways into a modern, world-class harbor and estuary that better meets the economic, environmental, quality of life and storm resiliency needs of the region’s 22 million residents and nearly 50 million annual visitors.